Return to Work – Issues to Consider

 Uncontested Workers’ Compensation Claim Instructions

 You should have received an initial Award of Compensation from the Workers’ Compensation Commission.
 I receive a copy, and one is supposed to go to you in the mail.
 If you do not have it yet, it is coming soon.
-Congratulations!
-This means that the insurer will not be contesting your claim.
-It means you...
+Maryland’s workers’ compensation law provides benefits for an employee injured on the job.
+Talk to...

 Read More